schollz/miti/README.md

 ### Musical notation

-*s4* reads a `.s4` file, which is a high-level musical notation developed for *s4*.
+*idim* reads a `.idim` file, which is a high-level musical notation developed for *idim*.
 The musical notation is simple and powerful, allowing you to create patterns of notes that can be played on many instruments simultaneously.

 #### Basic pattern